DashieTM/pycol/documentation.typ

 It is basically the model network representing the input, hidden and output layer.\
 The other class in the model is the QTrainer it holds only one function which is called train_step.\
 This train_step method is used after each action the agent performs to optimize the model.\
-Roughly described the train_step method updates the loss and performs backward propagation.\
+Roughly described, the train_step method updates the loss and performs backward propagation.\
 In this train_step, there is obviously also the Q function that was explained in the AI Application lectures:
 ```python
 Q_new = reward[idx]     # idx is the state iteration